hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/query.md

 it with something like `1 rows only; delete from invoices; select 1 + 1 fetch next 1 `.
 This would open the application to a hacker that could delete the entire database.

 Use SQL Injection with care only when there's no other solution.
-Most of the time Dynamic SQL can provide similar functionality.
+Most of the time Dynamic SQL can provide similar functionality, and it's completely safe.